 Kris H. Green, Chair

-The Department of Mathematical and Computing Sciences offers majors in mathematics, computer science, and statistics.
-The department also offers minors in mathematics, computer science, data science, and information technology.
-This administrative department and its majors emphasize critical thinking, problem-solving, and communication while stressing interdisciplinary learning.
+The Information Technology minor lies within the Department of Mathematical and Computing Sciences at St. John Fisher College.
+The courses in this administrative department emphasize critical thinking, problem-solving, and communication while stressing interdisciplinary learning.